nais/doc/docs/persistence/influxdb.md

 ### Default database name
 The default database name is `defaultdb`.

+## Datasource in grafana.adeo.no
+Let us know in [#pig-aiven](https://nav-it.slack.com/archives/C018L1JATBQ) if you want your Influxdb to be exposed at grafana.adeo.no.
+This means that everyone has access to your data.

 ## Access from Nais-app
 If you need access from an application, you need to reuse the access given for Elastic Search instances.
 See [nais.yaml-reference](../nais-application/nais.yaml/reference.md#specelasticinstance).